TonyHeflin/person_detection/README.md

 ## Details
-This bot is designed to monitor a SFTP folder for image files and detect if a person is present in the image using ImageAI.
+This bot monitors a SFTP folder for image files and detects if a person is present in the image using ImageAI.
 If a person is detected, the bot sends a message with the image to a specified Discord channel.
 The bot also allows for the deletion of a specified number of messages in a text channel and the enabling/disabling of cameras.

 To use the bot, the user must first create a config.json file containing the necessary information for the bot to function properly.
 This includes Discord bot token, webhook URL, SFTP server details, camera information, and detection model and threshold.